shimmy568/TheWall/README.md

 That's it.
 No, really that's it.
 I just wanted to get an idea of how to deploy an app to an AWS instance and what not.

-Demo will not always be 100% up to date.
-I don't have any crazy thing going on to get that working (yet :wink:)

 # Backend

 ## Install dependencies